VijayaVijayanS/Tracing-Microservice-Using-Jaeger-.Net-/README.md

+# Alpaca API Console Application - Retrieve and Display Assets

+This console application demonstrates how to use the Alpaca API to retrieve and display a list of assets.
+The application utilizes the Alpaca .NET SDK and OpenTelemetry for tracing and monitoring.

-# Tracing-Microservice-Using-Jaeger-.Net-
+# Prerequisites

+* .NET 7.0
-* This code demonstrates a simple .NET console application that retrieves and displays assets from the Alpaca API.
+* Alpaca API credentials (API key and secret key) from the Alpaca dashboard

-  The application integrates OpenTelemetry for distributed tracing and utilizes the Jaeger exporter for tracing visualization.
+# Configuration

+-> Ensure that you have valid Alpaca API credentials.
+Update the SecretKey constructor in the Main method of the Program.cs file with your API key and secret key:

+             var api = Environments.Paper.GetAlpacaTradingClient(new SecretKey("YOUR_API_KEY", "YOUR_SECRET_KEY"));

+# Usage

+* Build the solution.
+* Run the application.

-* The application retrieves active assets from the Alpaca API and prints informationabout each asset, such as its symbol, name, exchange, tradability, and status.
+The application will retrieve a list of active assets from the Alpaca API and display them in the console.

-* By leveraging the OpenTelemetry library, the application traces various operations, such as asset retrieval, using the Jaeger exporter to send traces to a Jaeger instance running on the specified IP address and port.
-The code sets up the tracer with a specific service name and configures it to collect traces for the "AlpacaApp" service.

-* This application, when executed within the context of AWS Lambda, can efficiently harness the capabilities of serverless computing to manage and trace these operations.
-By setting up OpenTelemetry and Jaeger for distributed tracing.

-Additionally, the code creates spans to trace the asset retrieval and display operations, providing visibility into the application's behavior.
+# OpenTelemetry Configuration

+-> The application is configured to use OpenTelemetry for tracing and monitoring.
+It exports traces to Jaeger.
+Ensure that you have Jaeger running and replace the AgentHost and AgentPort with your Jaeger agent's host and port:

+             .AddJaegerExporter(o =>
+            {
+             o.AgentHost = "YOUR_JAEGER_HOST";
+             o.AgentPort = YOUR_JAEGER_PORT;
+             })

+# Code Explanation

+The application has the following structure:

+* Program.cs: Contains the main code for the Alpaca API console application.

+* OpenTelemetry Configuration: The application is instrumented with OpenTelemetry for distributed tracing.
+It captures and exports traces to a Jaeger instance running at 54.196.55.118 on port 6831.

+* RetrieveAndDisplayAssetsAsync: This method retrieves a list of active assets from the Alpaca API and displays them on the console.
+If no assets are found or an error occurs during the retrieval process, appropriate messages are displayed.